 Skip to content

-INHSU and INPUD are proud to honour the memory of a legendary drug user advocate through the Jude Byrne Emerging Female Leader Award.
-Now in its third year, this prestigious award is designed to foster expertise and resilience in the next generation of women who use drugs.
-Two recipients are chosen each year to participate in a nine-month mentorship program with INPUD along with $10,000 USD and a scholarship to the annual INHSU conference.
+INPUD are proud to honour the memory of a legendary drug user advocate through the Jude Byrne Emerging Female Leader Award – a joint initiative between INPUD and the International Network on Health & Hepatitis in Substance Users (INHSU).
+Established in 2022, this award offers a transformative opportunity for emerging female leaders within the global drug user community.
+Two recipients are chosen each year to participate in a nine-month personalised mentorship program co-created with INPUD, along with a $10,000 USD award prize and a fully funded scholarship to the annual INHSU conference being held this year in Cape Town, South Africa, 14–17 October 2025.

 Jude Byrne was an extraordinary person and fearless advocate for people who use drugs over a career spanning decades, holding numerous roles with the Australian Injecting and Illicit Drug Users League (AIVL) as well as serving as a board member of INHSU.
 Jude was also a founding member of INPUD and acting Chair of the Board for close to a decade.
 Few people have left such a lasting impact on the movement as Jude.
 Read more about Jude’s life and impact here.